 Since the COVID-19 shutdowns, however, learning and self-improvement online have boomed.
 More and more people switched to virtual for almost everything, from work and school to hanging out with friends, visiting the doctor, and learning new skills.
 Exercise equipment and online training brand Peloton doubled their membership as gyms closed, and teleconferencing software Zoom made massive gains, from $200,000 net income in Q1 2019 to a staggering $27 million in Q1 2020.

 With every other aspect of life moving online, so too did personal and professional improvement.
 Online learning platform edX welcomed 15 times more learners than average in April 2020 (that’s a 1500% increase).
 Across the year, new memberships were up 161%.
 With fewer social distractions and more free time thanks to zero commuting, people invested their time in mastering new skills.

 According to Class Central, one of the most popular online courses of 2020 was edX’s “How to Learn Online.”

 All of this is great news for online coaches, because it shows what a lot of us already know — online learning doesn’t always come naturally, and developing a new skill set is a skill in itself.
 Finding an online coach is an ideal solution for many who want to change their lives for the better but who have found that they struggle to follow typical self-paced remote learning options.

-As a subject matter expert, online coaching can add significant value to your overall portfolio of expertise-based offerings.
+As a subject matter expert, online coaching can add significant value to the overall portfolio of offerings in your expertise-based business.
 Here are five key reasons you should consider adding online coaching to your business today: